microsoft/cobalt/infra/templates/github-actions-bootstrap-iac-cicd/README.md

-# Bootstrap for Terraform deployments through Gitlab into Azure
+# Bootstrap for Terraform deployments through Github actions into Azure

-This directory contains [Terraform](https://www.terraform.io/) templates that can bootstrap Azure and Gitlab resources in a way that enables running robust CICD of [Terraform](https://www.terraform.io/) templates using [Gitlab CICD](https://docs.gitlab.com/ee/ci/).
+This directory contains [Terraform](https://www.terraform.io/) templates that can bootstrap Azure and Github resources in a way that enables running robust CICD of [Terraform](https://www.terraform.io/) templates using [Github CICD](https://github.com/features/actions).
 After applying this template, automated CI of terraform deployments should **just work**.

-> **Note**: This template is intended to be used alongside the CICD pipeline for infrastructure using Gitlab.
-More information can be found [here](../../../devops/providers/gitlab/templates/README.md)
+> **Note**: This template is intended to be used alongside the CICD pipeline for infrastructure using Github.

 At a high level, this template aims to:

 * Deploy Azure Dependencies required for automated CICD of Terraform deployments
-* Configure variables in GitLab required for automated CICD of Terraform deployments
+* Configure variables in Github required for automated CICD of Terraform deployments
 * Configure dependencies for each a multistage (`dev`, `integration`, `prod`, etc...)
 Terraform deployment

-> **Note**: This template only sets up the **dependencies** needed to do a production ready infrastructure deployment, such as backend state, deployment credentials, Azure Contianer Reigstry and Gitlab variables.
+> **Note**: This template only sets up the **dependencies** needed to do a production ready infrastructure deployment, such as backend state, deployment credentials, Azure Contianer Reigstry and Github variables.

 There are many things deployed by this template, including:

 * Backend state storage account
 * Backend state containers for this deployment
 * ACR for storing docker images
-* GitLab variables needed for all deployments
+* Github variables needed for all deployments
 * For each deployment environment
   * Backend state container
   * Service principal used for deployments to that environment